 Actually, at our young ages, we were free to be who we were becoming.
 This made serving in the military an important rite of passage.
 Growing up, we each lived inside the frame of our history with family, neighbors, and classmates.
 But because we could enter the military world without that history, we were free to remake ourselves.
 Or be remade.
 I believed that Ferguson’s name game not only allowed him to attain a specific freedom in a regimented environment, it was also his process of discovering who he was and would be, as a man.

 The laughs were good, too.

 A day or two later we answered roll call from yet another new petty officer.

-“It’s pronounced Fer-GOOSE-n, man!” the corpsman said in an intimidating basso.
+“It’s Fer-GOOSE-n, man!” the corpsman said in an intimidating basso.

 Barry and I grinned at each other.

-The following day, the stocky yeoman delivered a fresh pile of anticipated yet dreaded manilla envelopes.
+The following day, the stocky yeoman delivered a fresh stack of anticipated yet dreaded manilla envelopes.